nlybe/Elgg-DataTablesAPI/README.md

 [DataTables](https://datatables.net/) integration on Elgg.
 This plugin offers an API which can be used from other plugins on Elgg platforms in order to populate information in data tables.

+DataTables is a plug-in for the jQuery Javascript library.
+It is a highly flexible tool, based upon the foundations of progressive enhancement, and will add advanced interaction controls to any HTML table.

+At the moment plugin offers the option to create a simple DataTable.

 ## How to Use
-The sample code below will display a simple datatable with 3 columns.
+The sample code below will display a DataTable with 3 columns.
 ```php
 // set an array with titles of table
 $vars['dt_titles'] = array(